 The RPLC was endowed by a gift of land from King George III and Queen Charlotte in 1786 and reconstituted in its present form in 1968.

-The RPLC's governing document is the 1991 Charity Scheme as amended in 2008 and 2013.
-The Charity operates within a closely defined Benefit Area comprised of the TW9, TW10 and SW14 postcode districts.
+The RPLC's governing document is the 1991 Charity Scheme as amended periodically since that time.
+The Charity operates within a closely defined Benefit Area comprised of the TW9, TW10, SW13 and SW14 postcode districts.

 The main purposes of the RPLC are outlined as being to further all, or any, of the following in the Benefit Area:

 • the support of the elderly and those in need

 • the care of people suffering ill health or hardship